top of page

 BOMBSHELL WARNING!

-Lactic acid does not even exist in the human body.
+Lactic acid is not even present in the human body.

 WHHHHHHHAAAAATTTTT?